Metroid Prime: Items

-Throughout the game, players must find and collect items that improve Samus's arsenal and suit, including weapons, armor upgrades for Samus's Power Suit and items that grant abilities—including the Morph Ball, which allows Samus to compress herself into a ball in order to roll into narrow passages and drop energy bombs, and the Grapple Beam, which works by latching onto special hooks called grapple points, allowing Samus to swing across gaps.
+Throughout the game, players must find and collect items that improve Samus' arsenal and suit, including weapons, armor upgrades for Samus' Power Suit and items that grant abilities—including the Morph Ball, which allows Samus to compress herself into a ball in order to roll into narrow passages and drop energy bombs, and the Grapple Beam, which works by latching onto special hooks called grapple nodes, allowing Samus to swing across gaps.
 Unlike those in earlier games in the series, the beam weapons in Metroid Prime have no stacking ability, in which the traits of each beam merge.
 Instead, the player must cycle the four beam weapons; there are charge combos with radically different effects for each.
 Other upgrades include boots that allow Samus to double-jump and a Spider Ball upgrade that allows her to climb magnetic rails.

 Items from previous Metroid games appear with altered functions.
-Art galleries and different endings are unlockable if the player collects a high percentage of items and Scan Visor logs.
+Art galleries and additional ending cutscenes are unlockable if the player collects a high percentage of items and Scan Visor logs.
 Prime is one of the first Metroid games to address the reason Samus does not start with power-ups acquired in previous games; she begins the game with some upgrades, including the Varia Suit, Missiles and Grapple Beam, but they are lost during an explosion on the Space Pirate frigate Orpheon.
 The producers stated that starting with some power-ups was a way to give the player "different things to do" and to learn the functions of these items before settling into the core gameplay.

 Plot

 Setting

-Retro Studios wrote an extensive storyline for Metroid Prime, which was considered a major difference from previous Metroid games.
+Retro Studios wrote an extensive storyline for Metroid Prime, a major difference from previous Metroid games.
 Short cutscenes appear before important battles, and a scanner in the heads-up display extracts backstory-related information from objects.
-The Prime trilogy is set between the events of Metroid and Metroid II.
+The Metroid Prime series takes place between Metroid and Metroid II.

 The game takes place on the planet Tallon IV, formerly inhabited by the Chozo race.
 Five decades ago, the Chozo race fell after a meteor impacted on Tallon IV.
 The meteor contaminated the planet with a corruptive, mutagenic substance that the Space Pirates later named Phazon, and also brought with it a creature known to the Chozo as "The Worm".
 A large containment field emitter of the Artifact Temple in the Tallon Overworld area was built as a seal to the meteor's energies and influence within the crater where it landed, which the Space Pirates attempt to disable or bypass in order to gain better access to extract the Phazon.
 The containment field is controlled by twelve Chozo artifacts that are scattered around the planet.